1. What is the Critical Infrastructure Program?

 3. What is the proposed timeline for planning and delivery of the Critical Infrastructure Program?

-Investigations to firm up the Program details, along with preliminary works, commenced in early 2024.
-While some details need to be refined, the majority of works will be implemented over the next three years.
+The Program commenced in early 2024.
+The majority of planning and construction works will be implemented over the next three years, with estimated completion end 2027.

-The next steps for the Program will involve refinement of the preliminary design concept plans and preparation of a master plan.
-There will be a further opportunity to comment on the master plan as part of the public exhibition process for the Environmental Impact Assessment.
+There will be a further opportunity to comment on the final draft master plan designs as part of the public exhibition process for the Environmental Impact Assessment.
 Submissions relating to the Program will be addressed, prior to detailed design, and final approvals, before construction commences.
-We will notify the community ahead of any further site investigations or activities scheduled to be undertaken over the coming months.
-Some early works will commence in 2025, however main construction works are not planned to commence until early 2026.
-Works are anticipated to be ongoing for approximately 12-15 months, subject to the final design.
+Some early clean-up works at the Waste Management Facility will commence in late-2025, however main construction works are not planned to commence until early mid-2026.
+Works are anticipated to be ongoing for approximately 12-15 months, subject to the final detailed design.

 4. What is the dollar value of the Program?